Dieterbe/dieterblog/content/posts/open-source-undefined-part-1-the-alternative-origin-story.md

 ### Linux Kernel discussions

-Mr. Ball's mentions of Linus and Linux pique'd my interest, so I started digging.
+Mr. Ball's mentions of Linus and Linux piqued my interest, so I started digging.

 I couldn't find a mention of "open source" in the Linux Kernel Mailing List archives prior to the OSD day (Feb 1998), though the archives [only start as of March 1996](https://lkml.org/lkml/1996).
-I asked ChatGPT where people used to discuss Linux kernel development prior to that, and it suggested 5 usenet groups, which google still lets you search through:
+I asked ChatGPT where people used to discuss Linux kernel development prior to that, and it suggested 5 Usenet groups, which google still lets you search through:

 * alt.os.linux ([no hits](https://groups.google.com/g/alt.os.linux/search?q=%22open%20source%22%20after%3A1960-01-01%20before%3A1998-03-01))
 * comp.os.minix ([no hits](https://groups.google.com/g/comp.os.minix/search?q=%22open%20source%22%20after%3A1960-01-01%20before%3A1998-03-01))